Generated mountain freestone river scene representing Montana's Boulder River, not an exact location photo

 If the Boulder is blown out, muddy, or too cold and pushy to wade cleanly, move to a larger river with steadier flow support instead of trying to outguess a freestone already saying no.

-Main Boulder recreation corridor
+Main Boulder recreation area

 Chippy Park Campground